 How would you describe the Atlanta consumer?

 I feel like it’s changing every few months.
 We have a lot of people from all over the country and all over the world.
-It’s still the south at the end of the day, so I feel like a lot of our brands resonate with them.
+It’s still the South at the end of the day, so I feel like a lot of our brands resonate with them.
 Tradition and history, I feel like people really appreciate that.
-Jack Daniels and Brown-Forman, in general, have a lot say about that.
+Jack Daniels and Brown-Forman, in general, have a lot to say about that.
 It’s been a lot of fun educating consumers, doing tastings and activations.